Biblical conspiracy theory

 Biblical conspiracy theories posit that much of what is believed about the Bible is a deception created to suppress a secret or ancient truth.
 Such conspiracy theories may claim that Jesus actually had a wife and children, or that a group such as the Priory of Sion has secret information about the true descendants of Jesus; some claim that there was a secret movement to censor books that truly belonged in the Bible, etc.

 This subject should not be confused with deliberately fictional Bible conspiracy theories.
 A number of bestselling modern novels, the most popular of which was The Da Vinci Code, have incorporated elements of Bible conspiracy theories to flesh out their storylines, rather than to push these theories as actual suggestions.

 Common theories

-Jesus-myth theory
+Christ myth theory

 Some proponents of the Jesus-myth or Christ-myth theory consider that the whole of Christianity is a conspiracy.
 American author Acharya S (Dorothy Murdock) in The Christ Conspiracy: The Greatest Story Ever Sold (1999) argues that Jesus and Christianity were created by members of various secret societies, mystery schools, and religions, that these people drew on numerous myths and rituals which existed previously, and that the church then constructed these ideas into Christianity by suppressing the originally intended understanding.
 In the 1930s British spiritualist Hannen Swaffer's home circle, following the teachings of the native-American spirit "Silver Birch", also claimed a Jesus-myth.